• Skip to primary navigation

 • Jalapenos: Jalapenos add a little heat to this guac, but it's more about the flavor. if you remove the seeds, you'll have quite a mild dip.

-• Avocados: Try and use ones that are just perfectly ripe so that they are easy to mash.
+• Avocados: Try and use ones that are just perfectly ripe so that they are easy to mash and at their most delicious!

 • Cilantro: If you don't like cilantro, you can use parsley instead to get that fresh and herby flavor.